thanhtran18/C_memory_region_manager/README.md

 ./regionsRun

-3. How to compile this program with the given test files given by Prof. Bristow?
+3. How to compile this program with the given test files?
 Run this command (replace the $ sign by the test number you want to test):

 make test$Run

 !!!For example, If you want to compile test0.c, run: "make test0Run". if you want to compile test1.c, run: "make test1Run", and so on so forth.

-4. How to run this program with the given test files given by Prof. Bristow?
+4. How to run this program with the given test files given?
 Run this command (replace the $ sign by the test number you want to test similar to the example above):

 ./test$Run